smolTypo/PacMen-Factory/README.md

 ## About:

-In this exercise we used JavaScript to the move the PacMan across the screen and to animate the character, stimulating the chomping movement whilst it moves across the screen.
+In this exercise we used JavaScript to the move the PacMan across the screen and to animate the character, simulating the chomping movement whilst it moves across the screen.
+This was done by looping over arrays of images and changing the image on the page to simulate Pacman movements by cycling through the images in the array.

+The second element to this exercise is to change direction of the PacMan by detecting when the PacMan element has reached the edge of the screen.
+This was done by checking the x and y coordinates of the PacMan element.
+If the coordinates are equal to the width or height of the screen, then PacMan has reached the edge and needs to change direction.

 ## Here's how the game is played: